 A beautiful antique mirror can be one of the grandest pieces in a home.
 However, few people know where the true value of a mirror once lay.
 Today, we find value in the frames of our wood and metal mirrors, but just 170 years ago, it was the mirror glass itself that was most precious.

-England's King Henry VIII and France's, Francis I were both avid collectors of the earliest mirrors.
-If there were anything fit for a king to collect it was the mirror.
-While we may take it for granted today, the mirror was once literally worth it's weight in gold and only the most affluent could even hope to own even a very small example.
-A medium-sized Venetian mirror was comparable in price to that of a naval ship or an aristocrat's country home!
-Some French nobles were even known to sell off their country estates just to purchase a single mirror.
+England's King Henry VIII and France's Francis I were both avid collectors of the earliest mirrors.
+If there was anything fit for a king to collect it was the mirror.
+While we may take it for granted today, the mirror was once literally worth its weight in gold and only the most affluent could even hope to own even a very small example.
+A medium-sized Venetian glass mirror was comparable in price to that of a naval ship or an aristocrat's country home!
+Some French nobles were even known to sell off their country estates just to purchase a single silver, bronze, or gold mirror.

-While our ancient ancestors fashioned the earliest mirrors from polished stones as early as 4000 B.C., it wasn't until the First Century that the Romans introduced a very rudimentary mirror made of glass.
+While our ancient ancestors fashioned the earliest mirrors from polished stone as early as 4000 B.C., it wasn't until the First Century that the Romans introduced a very rudimentary mirror made of ancient glass.
 The early Church viewed the mirror as a symbol of sin and vanity and it was forbidden for priests to own a mirror.
 Pope John XII declared "The Devil can conceal himself in a phial or a mirror."
 Devil, or no devil, glass mirrors all but disappeared during the early Middle Ages.
-By the 14th century, the invention of glassblowing techniques in Europe refueled the interest in mirror production.
+By the 14th century, the invention of glassblowing techniques in Europe refueled the interest in mirror production, which would later lead to the modern mirror we know today.

 New Techniques Bring Great Advances

-Glass blowing revolutionized the production of mirrors and by the 16th century, it was the Venetians who would turn their attention to mirrors, inventing a method for making a flat glass mirror.
+Glass blowing revolutionized the production of the looking mirror and by the 16th century, it was the Venetians who would turn their attention to mirrors, inventing a method for making a flat glass mirror.
 Hand-blown mirrors were a very serious business and the Venetians fiercely guarded their techniques.
-Anyone Venetian craftsman who dared breech that secrecy faced imprisonment and even execution.
+Anyone Venetian craftsman who dared breach that secrecy faced imprisonment and even execution.

-The most talented glassmakers were spirited to the small Venetian island of Murano where they were kept isolated from the rest of the world.
-Europe's monarchs, desperate to get in on the action, avidly engaged in spying and espionage in an attempt to uncover the these closely held secrets.
+The most talented glassmakers were sent to the small Venetian island of Murano where they were kept isolated from the rest of the world.
+Europe's monarchs, desperate to get in on the action, avidly engaged in spying and espionage in an attempt to uncover the these closely held secrets regarding Murano glass techniques.

 As if their isolation were not enough, these artisans were also prisoners of a very dangerous craft.
-Injuries, many fatal, were commonplace as workers handled molten glass and worked near extremely hot and volatile furnaces.
+Injuries, many fatal, were commonplace as workers handled molten glass and worked near extremely hot and volatile furnaces when making these early mirrors.
 Reflective backings were made of mercury, whose toxic fumes eventually sickened and killed many workers.

 So why risk so many lives for the sake of vanity?
 The mirror's value was not just about vanity.
 Small mirrors were used throughout Europe to code and decode messages, a system devised by Leonardo DaVinci who wrote in mirror code.
 Even the scriptures were coded in mirror reflection.
 During the 30 years war, mirrors were used to create massive reflections that would blind the enemy on the opposing field.
 The periscope was also invented during this period, employing a system of angled mirrors that made spying much more discreet.

-In 1687 three Murano glassmakers were bribed and brought secretly to France where they exposed the Venetian's mirror making secrets.
+In 1687 three Murano glassmakers were bribed and brought secretly to France where they exposed the Venetian's glass mirror making secrets.
 The mirror making monopoly was then broken.
-The French went on to improve upon those techniques and soon invented a new method for casting glass in larger sheets.
+The French went on to improve upon those techniques and soon invented a new method for casting glass in larger sheets to form a reflective surface.

 A New Age for Mirrors